-8.1 The adoption of the Torbay Economic Strategy 2022 - 2030 and associated action plan (with monitoring and review) is fundamental in ensuring the Council can set the framework for developing Torbay's economy.

-8.2 The evidence base is indicating that Torbay is facing new challenges and the current repositioning plan is not addressing these issues.
-Moreover the extent of the challenges suggest that there is a compelling argument for economic growth to be the strategic priority for the Council in the coming years given the risk that a failing economy presents for education, health and other outcomes.
+- 8.1 The adoption of the Torbay Economic Growth Strategy 2022 2030 is fundamental in ensuring the Council can set the framework for developing Torbay's economy. - 8.2 The evidence base is indicating that Torbay is facing new challenges and the current repositioning plan is not addressing these issues.
+Moreover, the extent of the challenges suggests that there is a compelling argument for economic growth to be the strategic priority for the Council in the coming years given the risk that a failing economy presents for education, health and other outcomes.